PinataCloud/docs/README.md

 ## Publishing Changes

-Submit a pull request with your changes and one of the Pinata Team maintaners will review and either request more edits or merge it into main.
+Submit a pull request with your changes and one of the Pinata Team maintainers will review and either request more edits or merge it into main.